-I’ve been reading Jim Cymbala’s book, You Were Made For More.
-In it, Jim talks about how this principle works the same for our spiritual lives too.
-It’s why so many Christians seem to lack fulfillment and strength God wants for them.
-They haven’t flexed their spiritual muscle in a while.
+I’ve been reading Jim Cymbala’s book, You Were Made For More, which talks about how this principle works the same for our spiritual lives.
+It’s why so many Christians seem to lack the fulfillment and strength God wants for them.
+They haven’t flexed their spiritual muscles.
 They haven’t lived to the max.

-If we live a “bless me, bless me” sort of life, we miss out.
-The goal can’t be focused on us.
-Ironically, it’s when we begin to step out in faith, in ministry, in work and in trusting God that our lives become blessed.
-As CS Lewis says, “Aim at heaven and you will get earth thrown in.
+We miss out when we live a “bless me, bless me” sort of life with our goals focused on ourselves.
+Ironically, our lives become blessed when we begin to step out in faith, in ministry, in work, and in trusting God.
+As C. S. Lewis said, “Aim at heaven and you will get earth thrown in.
 Aim at earth and you get neither.”

-Francis Asbury was noted saying to his young ministers, “Though the devil may attack you in a thousand ways and there are problems on every side, you are never happier than when you are in the work of the Lord.”
+Francis Asbury warned his young ministers, “Though the devil may attack you in a thousand ways and there are problems on every side, you are never happier than when you are in the work of the Lord.”

-So, our job is to flex our spiritual muscles and allow our faith to grow.
+Our job is to flex our spiritual muscles and allow our faith to grow.
 There’s a good chance we need to do more to be stretched.
-How do we flex our spiritual muscle?
+Here are five ways to flex our spiritual muscles:

 TAKE A LEAP

-Is there something you’ve been considering doing?
-Is there something you sense God is calling you to?
-Maybe you have been trying to ease into it.
+Have you considered doing something new?
+Do you sense God calling you to do something?
+Maybe you are trying to ease into it.
 Maybe you’re still considering it.
-Maybe you’ve talked about it for years, but now, you must act.
+Maybe you’ve talked about it for years.
+Now is the time to act.
 Jump in fully.
 Go big.
 All In.
 Today.

 GET OUT OF YOUR COMFORT ZONE

-Have you been invited, but you’re unwilling to try?
-Is there something you would like to see yourself doing, but you can’t seem to break out of your comfort areas.
-Are you trying to fill your time with things you know about, unwilling to the new thing you’re feeling pulled toward?
-Get out of your comfort zone – that’s where you will begin to rest in God’s strength since you’ll be unable to do it on your own!
+Have you been invited to try something, but are unwilling?
+Would you like to try something new, but can’t seem to break out of your comfort areas?
+Are you filling your time with things you know about instead of trying the new thing you’re feeling pulled toward?
+Get out of your comfort zone.
+Don’t worry about being overwhelmed.
+When you are unable to do something on your own, you begin to rest in God’s strength.

 JOIN WITH SOMEONE

-Is there someone with whom you can partner?
-Has someone been inviting you to join them in a huge endeavor?
+Can you partner with someone?
+Has someone invited you to join them in a huge endeavor?
 Accountability is a huge part of living out the faith.
 As you join with someone in a faith endeavor, the spiritual temperature will rise in your own heart and life.
-You’ll begin to see God at work and see how much kingdom partnerships make a difference.
+You’ll begin to see God at work and experience the difference that kingdom partnerships can make.

 What really breaks your heart?
-When you begin to meet the needs of others around you, your spiritual life is strengthened.
-Find ways to reach out and serve others.
+Meeting the needs of others around you strengthens your spiritual life.
+Find ways to serve others.

 STAY THE COURSE